milxss/advanced_SQL/README.md

 # advanced_SQL
-This repo is created to showcase advanced SQL queries
+This repo is created to showcase advanced SQL queries I wrote for SQL exam at eng.school